Republic Day (India): Chief-guest

 Every year, a head of state or government of another country is invited as the state guest of honor for the Republic Day celebrations in New Delhi.
 The guest country is often chosen on the basis of strategic, economic and political interests.
 French president Emmanuel Macron was the chief guest at the celebrations that marked India's 75th Republic Day.
-In 2025, Indonesian president Prabowo Subianto was the chief guest of the Republic day.
+In 2026, President of the European Council, Antonio Costa and President of the European Commission, Ursula von der Leyen were the chief guests of the Republic Day Parade, marking the first time since 2018 when multiple chief guests were invited.

 Beating retreat

 The Beating Retreat ceremony, conducted on the evening of 29 January, marks the end of Republic Day festivities.
 It is performed by the bands of the three wings of the Indian armed forces at Vijay Chowk.
 The President of India is escorted by the President's Bodyguard and post a ceremonial salute, the Indian National Anthem, Jana Gana Mana is played.
 Military bands then play popular tunes like Abide With Me, Aye Mere Watan Ke Logo and Saare Jahan Se Achcha at the end.